RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/view-edit-subscription.md

 ## Defining Access to your Subscription

-After you create an Redis Enterprise VPC (RV) subscription, you can configure VPC peering and a CIDR whitelist to allow more direct access to your VPC.
-VPC peering and CIDR whitelists are parts of functionality that is provided by [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/) (Amazon VPC), but you can configure them here in RV.
+After you create a Redis Enterprise VPC (RV) subscription, you can configure VPC peering and a CIDR whitelist to allow more direct access to your VPC.
+VPC peering and CIDR whitelists are capabilities provided by [Amazon Virtual Private Cloud] (https://docs.aws.amazon.com/vpc/latest/userguide/) (Amazon VPC), but you can configure them here in RV.

 - [VPC peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) -
     The route tables of each VPC have access to the entire CIDR block of the peered VPC.